michael0401/boxspringjs/API.md

     <td>asynch</td>
     <td>Boolean</td>
 	<td>false</td>
-    <td>If true and the `get` request specifies a `page-size` option, BoxspringJS will continue to fetch rows of data up to the `cache-limit` and deposit them using the `moreData` callback.
-When `false`, the `get` request will return only the first quantity of rows to the callback, regardless of whether `page-size` is set or not.</td>
+    <td>If true and the `fetch` request specifies a `page-size` option, BoxspringJS will continue to fetch rows of data up to the `cache-limit` and deposit them using the `moreData` callback.
+When `false`, the `fetch` request will return only the first quantity of rows to the callback, regardless of whether `page-size` is set or not.</td>
   </tr>
   <tr>
     <td>page-size</td>